perwin/pyimfit/docs/overview.rst

    ::

-            # get the total flux (counts or whatever the pixels values are) and the
+            # get the total flux (counts or whatever the pixel values are) and the
             # individual-component fluxes
             (totalFlux, componentFluxes) = imfitter.getModelFluxes()